openpolitics/manifesto/economy.md

 ### Replacement of VAT with a Luxury Goods Tax

 All goods categorised as non-critical, non-staple and non-utilitarian will incur a luxury goods tax.
 All other goods are to receive exemptions.
 For example: beer, chocolate, furniture, basic data retrieval and internet services, etc will be exempt from Luxury Goods Tax.
-However for the purposes of this tax, modes of transportation shall be categorised as a luxury good.
+However for the purposes of this tax, tobacco & modes of transportation shall be categorised as luxury goods.

 ### Financial Transaction Tax